Keashyn/CP3405-Assignment-1-and-Assignment-2-Expense-Tracker-App/README.md

 You would first need to download android studio with this link: https://developer.android.com/studio?gclid=CjwKCAjwy7CKBhBMEiwA0Eb7atJ6tre3ZYgZRXF42p2Be1jvKdYEpmaXDTeNtNX57GDOD8oLAwNIsxoCcnwQAvD_BwE&gclsrc=aw.ds

 You need to clone or download the source code from the branch named Clement's_branch.
 After cloning the source code, open it in android studio and click trust the project.
 You will also have to download a virtual device using the AVD manager in android studio to run the app.
 I used the pixel 3XL API 30.
-This branch has all the screens linked together, there is no read me file in this branch because its not the main project and also the app works.
+This branch has all the screens linked together and also the app works.

 Igore the other three branches those are separate for transaction and budget screens.